- Testing Center Home

 What happens after the form is submitted?

 1. Expect a generic email stating we have received the form.
-As this is not an automated response, please allow 24 -36 hours from the time submitted to receive a reply – unless submitting on Friday, Saturday or Sunday – reply will be sent on Monday.
+As this is not an automated response, please allow 24 -36 hours from the time submitted to receive a reply.
+Forms submitted after 4:30pm Friday, expect replies by noon Monday.

 2. Students must confirm their intent of using the Testing Center’s services by registering for a classroom test a minimum of seven days prior to date the test is administered.